Amkor (AMKR)

 Other companies offering outsourced semiconductor packaging and testing services include ASE Technology (TWSE:3711), Powertech Technology (TWSE:6239), and Siliconware Technology.

 Long-term growth is the most important, but short-term results matter for semiconductors because the rapid pace of technological innovation (Moore's Law) could make yesterday's hit product obsolete today.
-Amkor’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 5.1% over the last two years.
+Amkor’s recent performance shows its demand has slowed as its annualized revenue growth of 1.6% over the last two years was below its five-year trend.

-Looking further ahead, sell-side analysts expect revenue to grow 2.9% over the next 12 months.
-Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 7.8% over the next 12 months.
+Although this projection implies its newer products and services will spur better top-line performance, it is still below the sector average.

 5. Product Demand & Outstanding Inventory